 You can test whether or not your can is steel by using a magnet.
 Steel is magnetic; aluminum is not.

-When recycling plants sort metals they do it with magnets.
+When recycling plants sort recyclable metals, they do so with magnets.
 The magnet will pick up the steel, and the aluminum will be left behind.

-As far as cans go, you need to rinse them before putting them in the recycle bin.
-You don’t want to leave food particles in the can as it can contaminate the bale.
+As far as the cans go, you need to rinse them before putting them in the recycle bin.
+You don’t want to leave food particles in the can as they can contaminate the bale.

 steel can lids: